gregvissing/frontrowgreg-blog/src/posts/my-smashingconf-freiburg-2023-experience.md

 title: My SmashingConf Freiburg 2023 experience!
 date: 2023-09-20T12:40:17.847Z
 ---
 M﻿y experience at SmashingConf Freiburg 🇩🇪 is one I'll never forget.
-It was my first trip overseas
+It was my first trip overseas to the original SmashingConf location at the Historical Merchants't Hall.